 - 2 TB vanilla extract

-- In a bowl, combine cocoa and both sugars, whisking to combine well.
+- In a chilled bowl, combine cocoa and both sugars, whisking to combine well.
 Add milk and whisk until sugars are dissolved.
 Stir in heavy cream and vanilla.
+The colder everything is, the better.

 - Pour mixture into the freezer bowl of ice cream maker.
-Let run for 30 minutes, or until mixture is thick, soft, and creamy.
-Transfer to airtight container and freeze at least 2 hours or until ice cream is to a desired consistency.
+Let run for 25-30 minutes, or until mixture is thick, soft, and creamy.
+Churned ice cream should increase in volume, reaching the top of the machine’s freezer bowl.
+Transfer to airtight container and freeze at least 2 hours or until ice cream is desired consistency.

 - Prior to serving, let ice cream sit at room temp for 5 minutes to soften enough for easy scooping.